 Small-scale tests were conducted to investigate the capacity, stiffness, and failure mechanisms of steel kerf plates as TCC shear connectors.
-Steel kerf plates of 6 mm thick and 200 mm wide were installed in the CLT in a 7 mm wide saw kerf at 5 back bevel as shown in Figure 6a.
-Three varying embedment depths: 35 mm (series 1A), 70 mm (series 1B), and 90 mm (series 1C) were chosen to investigate the efficiency and failure pattern of steel plates embedment depth into the CLT.
+Steel kerf plates of 6 mm thick and 200 mm wide were installed in the CLT in a 7 mm wide saw kerf at 50 back bevel as shown in Figure 6a.
+Three varying embedment depths into - 35 mm (series 1A), 70 mm (series 1B), and 90 mm (series 1C) were chosen to investigate the efficiency and failure pattern of steel plates embedment depth into the CLT.
 A total of 18 specimens were manufactured and subsequently tested at the University of Northern British Columbia Wood Innovation and Research Lab (WIRL) in Prince George.
-The results showed that 35 mm plate embedment in the CLT panels is sufficient.
-Increasing the kerf plate embedment depth to 90 mm did not increase the capacity but changed the failure mechanism from concrete crushing to rolling shear failure in the CLT.
+Test results showed that the assumptions of 35 mm CLT embedment depth from 35 mm to 90 mm does not increase the capacity and does change some of the failure mechanisms to rolling shear instead of concrete crushing.

-Figure 6. (a) Connector tests; (b) Full-Scale TCC Floor (Photos courtesy of Thomas Tannert)
+Figure 6. (a) Connector tests; (b) Full-Scale TCC Floor

-Full-scale TCC floor tests
+Full-scale TCC floor bending tests

-Half- and full-scale specimens comprised of 245mm thick, 7-ply CLT panels with 150 mm concrete topping connected with self-tapping screws, steel kerf plates, and Holz-Beton-Verbund (HBV) shear connectors were tested under four-point bending, see Figure 6b.
+Half- and full-scale specimens were tested under four-point bending.
 Half-scale TCC floor systems were tested as unreinforced, half-reinforced, and full-reinforced CLT panels for a total of 18 specimens.
-Full-scale TCC floors were 9.6 m long half-reinforced CLT panels with 150 mm concrete topping tested under four-point bending and torsion for a total of 6 and 3 specimens, respectively.
+Full-scale TCC floors were 9.6 m long, with Type 1, 2, and 3 connectors, and 150 mm concrete topping were tested under four-point bending, see Figure 6b.
 Results showed that CLT reinforcement with self-tapping screws greatly increased the shear capacity of the panels, moving the first mode of failure to bending in some heavy reinforcing instances.
 The 150 mm concrete topping compositely connected to the CLT panel significantly improves out-of-plane shear capacity by up to 167% when compared to raw CLT panels.
 TCC with steel kerf plates exhibited high capacity and stiffness and were priced by multiple suppliers to be the most economical option.
 Findings from this test program have been implemented into the base building design for The Arbour.
 The steel kerf plate TCC connector solution was deployed for the Arbour with this innovative slab band solution.